Chapter 2.40

 2.40.030 Retention of criminal record checks.

-The written criminal history record on persons who are not hired as an employee or a volunteer shall be retained in accordance with the requirements of OAR 166-040-0080 for a period of three years and thereafter shall be destroyed by shredding.
-The criminal history record of prospective employees and volunteers with a criminal history that are hired or appointed shall become a part of the confidential personnel file of that employee or volunteer.
+The written LEDS printout criminal history record on persons who are not hired as an employee or a volunteer shall be shredded.
+No written LEDS printout criminal history record shall be retained.
+The records check request form will be retained by human resources in accordance with city policies and OAR 166-200-0305(3)(b), Criminal Background Check Records, and thereafter shall be destroyed under record retention guidelines.
+Notes and paperwork pertaining to the criminal history information addressed or discussed with prospective employees and volunteers with a criminal history that are hired or appointed shall become a part of the confidential personnel file of that employee or volunteer which is held by human resources.
 Access to confidential personnel files is limited to only authorized persons who have an official need to access such files that is sanctioned by law or regulation.
 (Ord.
+24-09 § 1 (Exh.
+A), 2024; Ord.
 21-02 § 1 (Exh.
 A), 2021.
 Formerly 2.40.040).

 2.40.040 Use of criminal record checks.

-Prospective employees or volunteers who have a felony criminal conviction, or a history of conviction of a misdemeanor involving moral turpitude, violence or theft, shall be closely examined by selecting officials to determine if the person possesses the required degree of citizen and public trust and confidence.
-Each employment or volunteer selection will, however, be made on an individual, case-by-case basis, taking into account the person’s qualifications, the requirements of the particular job or volunteer post applied for, and the results of the criminal history check.
+Prospective employees or volunteers who have a felony criminal conviction, or a history of conviction of a misdemeanor involving moral turpitude, violence, or theft, shall be closely examined by selecting officials to determine if the person possesses the required degree of citizen and public trust and confidence.
+Each employment or volunteer selection will, however, be made on an individual, case-by-case basis, considering the person’s qualifications, the requirements of the job or volunteer post applied for, and the results of the criminal history check.
 Factors including but not limited to the age of an offender at the time of the offense, the type of offense and subsequent rehabilitation, and the public sensitivity of the position under consideration shall be taken into account in evaluating a criminal history report.
 (Ord.
+24-09 § 1 (Exh.
+A), 2024; Ord.
 21-02 § 1 (Exh.
 A), 2021.
 Formerly 2.40.050).

 2.40.050 SMC 2.40.040 provisions subject to labor contracts.